Saturday, June 4, 2022

 Whether it's the otherworldly theremin, oscillating pulse modulation sound waves from an antiquated sound lab or the convenience of the popular synthesizer, they are part and parcel to the films that I adore.
 Crazy to think that extraterrestial life-forms, killer robots and flesh-eating zombies have their own trademark electronic sounds to accompany them.
 Thus, a list of my favourites below:

-Favourite Electronic Soundtrack Compositions
+Favourite Electronic Soundtrack Compositions:

 Bernard Herrmann - GORT / The Visor / The Telescope (The Day the Earth Stood Still, 1951)